yousean-ai/UGS/Developing.md

 # Plugin
 The UGS Platform is built ontop of the NetBeans Platform.
 This gives us powerful tools to work with, including a robust plugin system.
 The heart of the UGS Platform is a module which wraps and exposes the Universal Gcode Sender JAR file - the same jar you could execute to run the Classic GUI!
 Other than using the UGSLib module, developing a plugin for the UGS Platform is exactly the same as developing any other NetBeans Platform plugin.
 And there is lots of great documentation for that, here is the [NetBeans Platform Plugin Quick Start](https://netbeans.apache.org/tutorial/main/tutorials/nbm-google/) guide.

+See this tutorial on how to create a new module: [Developing a new module](Developing-a-new-module)

 # Gcode processor
 The UGS core library has a flexible gcode processor plugin system.
 It is designed as a processing pipeline to convert one line of code at a time by passing it through multiple **Command Processor** plugins.
 Some advanced features in UGS, like the Auto Leveler, take advantage of this feature to inject a special processor module into the gcode processing pipeline.
 Other processors are simpler, such as the **M30Processor** which simply removes unwanted
 **M30** commands, or the **CommandLengthProcessor** which causes an error if the final processed line has too much data for your controller.